Diverticulosis vs Diverticulitis: Difference and Comparison

 What is Diverticulosis?

 Diverticulosis is most commonly found in the sigmoid colon, which is prone to high pressure.
-In the United States, the left side of the colon is more often afflicted, but in Asia, the right side is more commonly affected.
+In the United States, the left side of the colon is more afflicted, but in Asia, the right side is more commonly affected.

 The diagnosis is frequently made during a regular colonoscopy or as a result of an unintentional discovery during a CT scan.